 give educators a convincing visual of the effects of soil texture, organic matter, root and vegetative systems on the soil.
 With easy setup and use, you can focus on helping agricultural producers understand the importance of soil health and setting management goals for improvement.

-has always been of interest to Davis, whose father was a district conservationist in Minneapolis, Kansas.
-As a youth, he gave a 4-H demonstration on organic matter, using two long glass tubes with screen on the bottom to show differences in organic matter in soil samples from a tilled field and undisturbed fencerow.
-Davis and his wife, Terry, reside near Salina, Kansas.
-They offer a variety delivery and training options for each unit purchased.
+Soil health has always been a passion for Davis, whose father assisted in developing his first 4-H demonstration about soil organic matter as a youth.
+Using two long glass tubes with screen on the bottom to show differences in how organic matter effects water infiltration in soil samples from a tilled field and undisturbed grassland.